Visited The Japanese Tea Garden

 Admission to the tea garden is $5 for San Francisco residents, $7 for non-residents.
 It’s also free between 9am and 10am on Mondays, Wednesdays, and Fridays.

-De Young Museum and the California Academy of Sciences.
+The tea garden is located near the De Young Museum and the California Academy of Sciences.
 It’s on Hagiwara Tea Garden Drive.

 The tea garden is full of small ponds and beautiful plants.